SAP-samples/teched2023-AD267/exercises/ex0/README.md

 ## Prerequisites

-1. Installation of the ABAP Development Tools (ADT): Go to [this tutorial](https://developers.sap.com/tutorials/abap-install-adt.html) and carry out the steps of "Install ABAP Development Tools (ADT)", you don't need to do the "Install abapGit plugin" part.
+1. Check your access to ABAP Development Tools (ADT).
 1. Logon to the SAP Build Lobby https://lcapteched.eu10.build.cloud.sap/lobby using a browser, preferably Google Chrome
 1. Your user is provided to you by the hosts of this session
 1. Your password is also provided by the host of this session